Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 The Clifftop Walk starts right after passing Fort Rock, and is a highly enjoyable walking trail.

-This last stretch of the Porters Pass loop walk is a fantastic way to complete this hiking adventure, with wonderful views of the Kanimbla and Megalong Valley to take in.
+This last stretch of the Porters Pass Loop is a fantastic way to complete this hiking adventure, with wonderful views of the Kanimbla and Megalong Valley to take in.

 Clifftop Walk